Top Graduate Degrees in Business (2021)

-The last decade has seen an increase in the number of graduate business degree programs, and that includes more than just the MBA.
+The last decade has seen an increase in graduate business degree programs, including more than just the MBA.
 According to the Graduate Management Admissions Council (GMAC), specialized master’s degrees in business have gained ground, particularly among younger, less experienced candidates.
-GMAC’s 2020 Application Trends Survey found that 43 percent of business master’s programs reported growth of over 20 percent in applications in the last year.
+GMAC’s 2022 Application Trends Survey found that applications to business master’s programs were up 3.2 percent year-on-year in the weighted sample of programs that responded to both this year’s and last year’s surveys.

-Recent graduates and young professionals are exploring a wide variety of graduate business degrees in 2021.
+Recent graduates and young professionals are exploring various graduate business degrees in 2023-2024.
 Some of these programs can be completed in as little as a year and for a fraction of the tuition of an on-campus MBA program.
 Yet they still lead to careers with high average salaries and a promising job outlook.

 Methodology

-In selecting the best graduate business degrees of 2021, we used a mix of the following criteria:
+In selecting the best graduate business degrees for 2023-2024, we used a mix of the following criteria:

 • Authoritatively Sourced: The data points below have been pulled from the Bureau of Labor Statistics (BLS) and the General Management Admissions Council (GMAC).

-• Online Pedigree: Practically every university has some experience with online learning, due to the Covid-19 pandemic.
-But the highlighted programs below have a proven track record with innovation and experience when it comes to online education.
+• Online Pedigree: Practically every university has some experience with online learning due to the Covid-19 pandemic.
+However, the highlighted programs below have a proven track record of innovation and experience in online education.

 • High Salary Potential: The careers associated with the degrees below all have a high median salary of $100,000 per year.

-• High Growth Potential: The BLS significantly revised its growth forecasts for the labor market after the Covid-19 pandemic, with the national average rate of growth for all professions now only 3.7 percent.
+• High Growth Potential: The BLS significantly revised its growth forecasts for the labor market after the COVID-19 pandemic, with the national average rate of growth for all professions now only 3 percent.
 Still, the degrees listed below lead to careers that outperform the average.

-Please note that all median annual salaries (May 2019) and projected growth figures (2019-2029) are from the US Bureau of Labor Statistics.
+Please note that all median annual salaries (May 2022) and projected growth figures (2022-2032) are from the US Bureau of Labor Statistics—the latest data available as of November 2023.

 Master’s of Business Administration (MBA)

-The MBA is still the king: according to GMAC research, it’s by far the most popular graduate business degree program.
-As a generalist degree, those who earn their MBA can enter into a wide range of business careers.
+The MBA is still the king: according to GMAC research, it’s the most popular graduate business degree program.
+As a generalist degree, those earning their MBA can enter a wide range of business careers.

-The core curriculum of an MBA program supplies a critical foundation of business knowledge in areas such as accounting, marketing, human resources, finance, strategy, and management; concentrations allow for MBA candidates to add further specialization in their area of interest.
-MBA graduates often go on to earn high salaries and enter leadership roles within their field.
+The core curriculum of an MBA program supplies a critical foundation of business knowledge in areas such as accounting, marketing, human resources, finance, strategy, and management; concentrations allow MBA candidates to add further specialization in their area of interest.
+MBA graduates often earn high salaries and enter leadership roles within their field.

 • Affiliated careers: General and operations managers, top executives, HR managers, marketing managers, and financial managers